-Whenever I venture out on the 5 hour flight from California to the Hawaiian archipelago I am amazed how these series of islands appear out of nowhere in the middle of the remote Pacific ocean.
+Whenever I venture out on the 5-hour flight from California to the Hawaiian archipelago I am amazed how these series of islands appear out of nowhere in the middle of the remote Pacific Ocean.
 Volcanic eruptions on the ocean floor created these Hawaiian land masses which are monuments to Earth’s origin, showcasing the primordial forces still at work today 4.8 billion years after Earth was formed from a ball of gas and rock in space circling our sun 93 million miles in the center of our solar system.

-Some rise 56,000 feet like the Mauna Loa Volcano above the ocean floor, higher than Mount Everest, as the Pacific plate slowly slides in a North Westerly direction over a stationary hot spot in the earth’s crust where tbe Big Island of Hawaii is currently situated.
+Some rise 56,000 feet like the Mauna Loa Volcano above the ocean floor, higher than Mount Everest, as the Pacific plate slowly slides in a North Westerly direction over a stationary hot spot in the earth’s crust where the Big Island of Hawaii is currently situated.
 Fiery fountains and rivers of molten lava continue to flow out of two of the most active volcanoes in the world, Kilauea and Mauna Loa on the Big Island.